The abolition or absence of a particular exclusivist

 than in a system which still displays the particular form of

 exclusivity or exclusion.
-But an entirely neutral-inclusive,

-practises, and any abolition of a remaining exclusivism will
+abolition of a remaining exclusivism will thus contribute towards the

-be the result of a historical development, the perpetuation of
+exclusivist elements may themselves be the result of a historical

-these exclusivisms is something present-day people are responsible
+something present-day people are responsible for.

-for.
-And whereas individual people have the extrinsic right
+And whereas individual people have the

-to perpetuate exclusivist systems which only concern themselves,
+exclusivist systems which only concern themselves, the state does not have

-the state does not have the right to perpetuate such systems,
+the right to perpetuate such systems, particularly not when they involve

-when they comprise several exclusivisms at once.
+everyone and particularly not when they comprise several exclusivisms at

 One exclusivist state institution, remnant of medieval feudalism,